- City Hall

 Distribution System Operations

 Some of the duties of the Water Division include: well and pump station operations, water quality testing, water meter replacements, valve exercising, and fire hydrant maintenance.
-The City is currently involved in a large scale water meter replacement program.
-Over the next few years all older meters will be replaced with modern radio-read meters.
-This will improve meter accuracy, allow the meters to be read more quickly using a radio receiver, and provide our staff with enhanced leak detection capabilities.
+The City is currently involved in a valve to hydrant replacement program.

 The water facilities the City is responsible for include the waterlines in the street, and the water service from the waterline to the water meter.
 The water meter itself belongs to the City.
 The piping and facilities located after the water meter belong to the private water customer.
 The water meter is typically inside a meter box located in the parkway or sidewalk a few feet behind the curb.
 If you have a leak on the customer side of the water meter, call a local plumber for help.
 If a water leak is occurring at the water meter or on the street side of the meter, please call the Water Division immediately at (805) 688-5575 to report the leak.